 God designed marriage to be deep waters — an intimate and holy bond unlike any other relationship.
 It defies logic, and doesn’t always make sense.
 Like me and Melissa.

-A sustainable marriage — one that really thrives and honours God, is a marriage between a man and a woman who are spiritually compatible, and who commit themselves to knowing and being known with just one other person.
+A sustainable marriage — one that really thrives and honours God, is a marriage between a man and a woman who are spiritually compatible, and who commit themselves to knowing and being known with just one other person — his or her spouse.

 So, how do we do that?
 How do we get more connected emotionally?